Introduction

 Runners flying City of Luxembourg colours

 Luxembourg City's municipal staff will once again be strongly represented at the 2025 marathon.
-In all, 656 runners will set off on 31 May 2025 wearing T-shirts in the City's colours:
+In all, 656 runners will cross the starting line on 31 May 2025 wearing T-shirts in the City's colours:

 • 106 runners (32 women and 74 men) have signed up for the half-marathon;

-• 512 children and educators are registered for the mini-marathon (4.2 km) and the mini-mini-marathon (1 km) respectively.
-Children from Luxembourg City's municipal foyers scolaires will be trained for several weeks at the Josy Barthel Stadium by sports instructors from the "Sports pour tous" (Sports for All) programme.
-During the race, these children will be accompanied by 71 educators, as well as instructors from the Service Sports (Sports Department).
+• 512 children and educators are registered for the mini-marathon (4.2 km) and the mini-mini-marathon (1 km).
+Children from Luxembourg City's municipal foyers scolaires (childcare centres) have been training for several weeks at the Josy Barthel Stadium under the guidance of sports instructors from the City's "Sports pour tous" (Sports for All) programme.
+During the race, the children will be accompanied by 71 educators, as well as instructors from the City's Service Sports (Sports Department).

 Measures to protect the environment